 - Skin infection due to excess skin folds and loose skin

-Many women don’t realize their “mummy pooch” isn’t due to lack of exercise or a poor diet; it’s due to abdominal separation.
+Many women don’t realise their “mummy pooch” isn’t due to lack of exercise or a poor diet; it’s due to abdominal separation.
 Though the words muscle separation may make you think “flabby, loose, and painful” – it’s actually quite common.

 Who is prone to diastasis recti?